The only two that mattered were David Wells and Mike Sirotka.

 ”After careful consideration of all the information before me, I uphold the transaction and deny the Toronto club’s claim for relief,” Selig said.
 “Although there is a dispute about whether certain facts about Sirotka’s condition were disclosed before the clubs agreed to the trade, the Toronto club talked directly to Sirotka about his health on the day of the trade and believed it had the opportunity to make the trade conditional,” Selig said.
 “The Blue Jays never elected to do so.”

 Not that David Wells was great for the White Sox.
 He went 5-7 with a 4.47 ERA in 16 starts, missing a lot of time with back troubles.
-And the White Sox paid him $9.25 million for those 5 wins, so really is was cheaper for the Jays to pay Sirotka not to pitch.
-After the season he signed with the Yankees as a free agent.
+And the White Sox paid him $9.25 million for those 5 wins, so it is was cheaper for the Jays to pay Sirotka not to pitch.
+After the season Wells signed with the Yankees as a free agent.